Skip to main content

 I-539A guide (PDF)

-Tip: The fee noted above is not applicable for individuals seeking H-1B status; these fees are for dependents seeking a change or extension of status to H-4 status.
+Tip: The fee indicated above is not applicable for individuals seeking H-1B status; these fees are for dependents seeking a change or extension of status to H-4 status.
 H-1B applicants have their own set of H-1B fees.

 • Evidence for each H-4 applicant